 SurveyMonkey works seamlessly with WordPress, the platform that powers nearly a quarter of the world’s websites.
-You can embed a survey into WordPress (or have them pop up), ask your visitors everything you need to know, and make it easy for them to respond.
+You can embed a survey into WordPress (or get it to pop up), ask your visitors everything you need to know and make it easy for them to respond.

 Embedding your survey can also increase the relevance of your results.
-Say you’ve recently redesigned your website.
-You may like how the new design looks, but how do your customers feel?
-The best time give them a website feedback survey is when they’re looking at the very site you’re asking about—that’s when their thoughts and attitudes are still fresh in their minds.
+Let’s imagine that you’ve recently redesigned your website.
+You may like how the new design looks, but how do your customers feel about it?
+The best time give them a website feedback survey is when they’re looking at the very site you’re asking about – that’s when their thoughts and attitudes are still fresh in their minds.

 Additionally, WordPress surveys usually make for a good user experience.
 Visitors won’t need to leave your site to answer your questions and you don’t have to interrupt their browsing to get the answers you need.

 For example, if you’ve just begun using WordPress and you want to make sure that everything works correctly, you can embed a small bug report survey into your site.
 That way, users can easily report problems while staying on your site.

 Whichever way you do it, embedding a survey is a simple, unobtrusive tool for communicating with your visitors so that they have the best customer experience possible.

 Embedding a survey directly into your WordPress site means that it will seamlessly show up beside your other content.
 But that’s not always the best option.
 Users might not scroll all the way through a site to see your WordPress survey, or your survey might not fit in with your site’s content.

 In these cases you might consider using a pop-up survey.
 Using a pop-up survey on your website is a direct way of getting feedback from all your visitors, not just the ones who happen to scroll past your survey.